pwang30/Code_of_bilevel_DSO_VPPs/README.md

 # Analyzing the role of DSO in electricity trading of VPPs

-This code solves a **Stackelbergn game via a bilevel optimization model**.
+This code solves a **Stackelberg game via a bilevel optimization model**.
 Two approaches to solving this problem are included:

 The main elements of this work include: